 Alcohol abuse in a woman is defined as consuming more than the recommended amount on a regular basis or drinking in ways that lead to physical and/or emotional consequences.
 When a woman engages in a pattern of excessive drinking, signs of alcohol abuse can become clear.
 If she continues to drink, she’s at risk of developing physical dependence on alcohol.

 24 Signs of Alcoholism in Women

 1. Drinking More Than Planned

-Alcoholics will have a problem with limiting their alcohol consumption.
+Individuals with AUD will have a problem with limiting their alcohol consumption.
 Most women recognize this and will set limits on how much or how long they plan to drink.
 It’s normal to be able to follow the guidelines you’ve set for yourself.
 The problem is when you can’t even honor your own decisions.
-When a woman is an alcoholic, she won’t be able to control herself once she starts drinking.
-But, how much is too much?
-Is a glass of wine okay?
-What about several cocktails?
+When a woman has AUD, she won’t be able to control herself once she starts drinking.

 2. Unable to Cut Down or Control Alcohol Consumption

-Alcoholics are much more impulsive.
-The scans also show that alcoholics often have difficulties with decision-making and higher-order executive cognition functions.
+People with AUD are also much more impulsive.
+The scans also show that they often struggle with decision-making and higher-order executive cognition functions.
 They don’t have as much control over these regions of their brain.
 Their brains are geared toward reward-evaluation regions.
-In short, alcoholics want their rewards now.
-They don’t want to wait.
+In short, individuals with addiction don’t want to wait.
 They’re not going to delay their decision for a larger prize at a later date.
 Instead, they’ll take what they can at the moment.
 These feelings encourage them to drink.